xavier268/kompress/README.md

 ## Utilities

 **BitBuffer** : A FIFO buffer than can read/write bits, or bytes (seen as 8 bits).
 Closing triggers a flush, padding with 0 bits.
-An EOF Symbol must be used to recognized the actual end of file.
+An EOF Symbol must be used to recognize the actual end of file.

 **BitFromByteReader/BitToByteWriter** : a conversion layer between bits and bytes.

 **LogWriter** : Writes to / reads from  the console, for debugging.

 ## Note on performance:

+This is **NOT A PRODUTION GRADE** package.

 As expected, performance is far from matching the build-in Golang GZip, as can be observed in the provided tests and benchmarks.